montasirazad/softnio-task/README.md

 # Assignment For Front-End Engineer – Fresher

+### Assignment specification

-### Any external css library or framework is not used in both version.
+<p style='color:white;background-color:"orangered"'>Any external css library or framework is not used in both version.</p>

 ## How to run